 Making kombucha tea requires five ingredients: water, tea, sugar, starter tea, and a kombucha starter culture (scoby).
 While a number of options exist for each ingredient, choosing the right ingredients for the kombucha creates a healthier environment for the scoby.
 Using different tea and sugar can change the flavor of the final product.
 If you're interested in experimenting with different tea and sugar combinations, we recommend you wait until you have a baby scoby or two to spare.

-Choosing Water for Kombucha
+Choosing Water for Making Kombucha

 Water that is structured, alkalized, or pH-adjusted is not appropriate for making kombucha.

-Choosing Tea for Kombucha
+Choosing Tea for Making Kombucha

 Brewing kombucha requires real tea (camellia sinensis) for both minerals and nitrogen.
 We recommend using organic tea whenever possible, to avoid chemical contaminants.
 The type of tea used to brew kombucha can affect the health of the scoby as well as the taste of your finished brew.